 1. Once the above criteria has been met the screed is ready to receive this.
 To ensure consistency it is advisable that all screeds are mechanically prepared using a rotary disc to remove any laitance and weak upper surface (consult the screed manufacturer for their specific requirements).
 The screed must also then be made dust free.

 2. Ensure that the calcium sulphate screed is fully dry (less than 75% humidity).
-If in doubt then the supplier or installer must be contracted to confirm that the drying period has been observed and gain their assurance that the screed is dry.
+If in doubt then the supplier or installer of the screed must be contacted to confirm that the drying period has been observed and gain their assurance that the screed is dry.
 The manufacturer of the screed will know better than anyone how long their screed will take to dry out at certain depths.

 We recommend applying 2 coats of primer, ensuring consolidation and isolation of the calcium sulphate.
 This allows the standard classified cementitious tile adhesives to be utilised in the normal manner.

-4. Prime the floor with a coat of UltraFloor Prime IT Multi-surface Primer.
+4. Prime the floor with a coat of UltraTileFix ProPrime.
 The primer should be diluted with 3 parts water and thoroughly scrubbed into the floor.
 Apply thinly and do not leave pools or puddles of primer.
 Leave to dry thoroughly, typically overnight.